Tire Inflator Keeps Blowing Fuse? Here’s How to Fix It

 If your tire inflator blows the cigarette-lighter fuse, start at the fuse box.
-With the ignition off, pull the lighter fuse, look it over, and confirm it’s blown with a multimeter.
-Test the outlet with a known working device, and check the socket contacts.
-Replace the fuse only with the correct amperage after disconnecting the battery.
-If the new fuse blows again, inspect the wiring or use a fused battery lead for high-draw units.
-Read on for step-by-step troubleshooting and prevention.
+Turn the ignition off.
+Pull the lighter fuse and inspect it.
+Confirm it’s blown with a multimeter.
+Test the outlet with a device you know works.
+Check the socket contacts for corrosion or damage.
+Disconnect the battery before replacing the fuse with the correct amperage.
+If the new fuse blows again, inspect the wiring.
+You can also use a fused battery lead for high-draw units.

 Quick Answer

-- Pull the cigarette-lighter fuse and check it visually or with a multimeter for continuity.
+• Pull the cigarette-lighter fuse.
+Check it visually or test for continuity with a multimeter.

-- Replace a blown fuse with the same amperage (usually 20A).
-Disconnect the battery first.
+• Replace blown fuses with the same amperage (usually 20A).
+Always disconnect the battery first.

-- If the new fuse blows too, the inflator may draw too many amps for the socket.
-Connect it directly to the battery with an inline fuse instead.
+• If the new fuse blows immediately, your inflator draws too much power for the socket.
+Wire it directly to the battery with an inline fuse instead.

-- Avoid continuous use.
-Follow the inflator’s duty cycle (run, then let it cool) to prevent repeat failures.
+• Avoid continuous use.
+Follow the inflator’s duty cycle.
+Let it cool between uses to prevent overheating.

-- Keep spare fuses in your vehicle so you can fix the problem on the spot.
+• Keep spare fuses in your glove box so you can fix this on the spot.

 Quick Check: Is a Blown Fuse the Problem?

 If your 12V tire inflator won’t run, a blown fuse is the most likely cause.
 Open the fuse box and look for darkened or broken elements.
-That quick visual check catches many problems right away.
+This simple check solves many issues immediately.

-If the fuse looks fine but you’re still not sure, use a multimeter to test continuity across it.
+If the fuse looks fine but you are still unsure, use a multimeter to test continuity across it.
 No continuity confirms the fuse is open and needs replacing.

-Before you swap anything, verify the power source.
+Before replacing anything, verify the power source.
 Plug a known-working device into the cigarette lighter to confirm the socket supplies voltage.
-If the socket is dead but the fuse is intact, you’ll need to trace the wiring or check nearby fuses.
+If the socket is dead but the fuse is intact, you will need to trace the wiring or check nearby fuses.

 If fuses keep blowing under load, consider wiring directly to the battery with alligator clips.
-Only move to a higher-rated fuse after you’ve confirmed the wiring and the device’s actual amp draw.
-Keep spare fuses in your vehicle so you can replace a blown fuse on the spot.
+Only move to a higher-rated fuse after you have confirmed the wiring and the device’s actual amp draw.
+Keep spare fuses in your vehicle so you can replace a blown fuse immediately.

 Find and Test the Cigarette-Lighter Fuse